Tri-State Crematory scandal: Failures of inspection, regulation and enforcement

 The Cremation Society of North America commented in response to the case that funeral homes should use only reputable crematoria for cremation of remains, and only crematoria that they trust.
 The Society called the treatment of remains at Tri-State "an abuse of the most sacred trust" placed in the funeral service industry, a sentiment echoed by others in the industry.

 Many in the funeral industry and government pointed to a lack of regulation and inspection as a factor contributing to the incident.
 Many of the funeral homes never inspected the crematory to learn its operating procedures, and never ensured that cremations were actually being carried out.
 Although the state of Georgia had pertinent regulations, a loophole in the law allowed crematories like Tri-State who dealt only with funeral homes to operate without a license, allowing them to go without state inspection.
 The state has since moved to tighten its regulations.

 The Tri-State incident was representative of a larger regulatory laxity regarding crematoria in the United States.
 Regulation in some parts of the country had been weak; some states had no regulation at all, and except for EPA emissions regulations, many crematoria had been essentially unregulated.
 In Michigan, for example, a change in the law was sought by a legislator who was also a funeral director, after discovering that negligent disposal of a body was not a crime in that state.
 Further, even where regulation was in place lack of enforcement often remained a problem, as in Ohio which was unable to enforce its laws for a time due to a lack of trained inspectors.

 Aftermath

 Criminal prosecution

 Ray Brent Marsh was arrested on over 300 criminal violations and was ultimately charged by the State of Georgia with 787 counts, including theft by deception, abusing a corpse, burial service related fraud and giving false statements.
 Marsh was facing a possible prison sentence of thousands of years.

-Marsh was represented by McCracken Poston (who a few years before had been the lawyer for Alvin "The Zenith Man" Ridley) from nearby Ringgold, Georgia, and Ron Cordova of Newport Beach, California.
-Cordova was a former Orange County, California prosecutor and, like Poston, had served in the state legislature.
-Both Poston and Cordova are experienced criminal lawyers who first teamed up two years earlier in the trial of Byron Looper for the murder of Tennessee state senator Tommy Burks.